How to sell digital products with Stripe

 • How businesses use Checkout Page to sell digital downloads with Stripe, without code

-If you are evaluating Stripe for digital products, or already using it, this will help you understand what to expect and how others solve the gaps.
+If you are evaluating Stripe for digital products or are already using it, this will help you understand what to expect and how others solve the gaps.

 What counts as a digital product?